 Make your website speak to them by calling out and solving their challenges or fulfilling a want.
 Here are a few tips for creating your website for your target audience.

 No matter how old you are, you can recognize and enjoy a good story.
-The best stories have a hero you can relate to, a conflict the hero has to overcome, a guide to help them along the way, a plan to reach their goal, an outcome if they win, and an outcome if they lose.
+The best stories have a main character you can relate to, a conflict they have to overcome, a guide to help them along the way, a plan to reach their goal, an outcome if they win, and an outcome if they lose.
 A story without these elements is simply not compelling and loses the interest of the audience quickly.
 Now, what if I told you that your brand should be a story?

-I know this may be hard to hear, but you’re not the hero of your brand story.
-Your audience is the hero of the story, and you’re their guide.
-To put it simply, you’re the Yoda to their Luke Skywalker.
+I know this may be hard to hear, but you’re not the main focus of your brand story.
+Your audience is — and you’re their guide.
 When creating your website, the focus should always be on your target audience and how your guidance is going to help them overcome a problem they’re having.
 By addressing your audience’s story, you’re helping them solve their problem and guiding them toward your product or service.